sharptree/vscode-autoscript-deploy/README.md

 When deploying a report, the report must be registered in the `reports.xml` file found the in the same folder with the report design file.
 The `reports.xml` follows the same syntax as the Maximo reporting tools.

+> When a report is deployed its request page is automatically generated.

 ## Extract Automation Scripts
 To extract the scripts currently deployed to Maximo, bring up the Visual Studio Code Command Palette (`View > Command Palette...` or `⌘ + shift + p` or `ctrl + shift + p`) and select `Extract All Automation Scripts`.
 The extension will query Maximo for the available scripts and then prompt for confirmation to extract the scripts as shown below.
 Scripts are saved to the directory specified in the `Extract Location` setting.
 If the setting has not been configured, the scripts are extracted to the current workspace folder.